-After Mutunga's appointment as chief justice in June 2011 and the completion of the Judiciary Transformation Framework in May 2012, reformers on his staff and across the judiciary worked to implement policies to promote efficiency and transparency, ranging from organizing registries to monitoring cases and responding to public feedback.
+After Mutunga's appointment as chief justice in June 2011 and the completion of the Judiciary Transformation Framework in May 2012, reformers on the chief justice's staff and across the judiciary worked to implement policies to promote efficiency and transparency, ranging from organizing registries to monitoring cases and responding to public feedback.
 Practices varied across the court system, but initiatives carried out during Mutunga's tenure laid a foundation for longer-term reform.